-Research examines interventions in treating African-Americans with substance abuseFebruary 19th, 2013 in Psychology & Psychiatry /
+Research examines interventions in treating African-Americans with substance abuseFebruary 19, 2013 in Medicine & Health / Psychology & Psychiatry

 New research out of the University of Cincinnati reveals a relatively rare look into the success of substance abuse treatment programs for African-Americans.
 Researchers report that self-motivation could be an important consideration into deciding on the most effective treatment strategy.
 The study led by Ann Kathleen Burlew, a UC professor of psychology, and LaTrice Montgomery, a UC assistant professor of human services, is published online this week in Psychology of Addictive Behaviors.